valoq/bwscripts/README.md

 Install
 -------

-To automatically use the sandboxed applications profiles, copy the scripts to /usr/local/bin and make them executeable.
+To automatically use the sandboxed applications profiles, copy the scripts to /usr/local/bin and make them executable.
 By default a seccomp bpf file is expected in that directory as well.
 Use the exportFilter program to generate the seccomp bpf file.
-You can create individual filters by specifying syscalls to be blacklisted or whitelisted using the defined makros.
+You can create individual filters by specifying syscalls to be blacklisted or whitelisted using the defined macros.